alphagov/government-service-design-manual/service-manual/domain-names/how-they-work.md

 ## How service.gov.uk domain names are managed

-Once [a domain name for a service has been agreed](/service-manual/domain-names/setting-up.html), the GDS Infrastructure Team allocates service.gov.uk domain names by delegating control to the team running the service.
+Once [a domain name for a service has been agreed](/service-manual/domain-names/setting-up.html), the GOV.UK Infrastructure Team allocates service.gov.uk domain names by delegating control to the team running the service.
 The team should provide the details of nameservers and GDS will delegate {service-name}.service.gov.uk to those nameservers.
 At that point the service team will be able to manage the detailed configuration of which servers the domain name points to, and so on.